Custom MIM Material Development Starts with Feasibility Review Before Tooling

 Request a Custom MIM Material Feasibility Review

-If your project requires a non-standard MIM material, custom feedstock review, special alloy selection, or material replacement from CNC, casting, or another process, send us your drawing and application requirements.
+If your project requires a non-standard MIM material, supplier-supported material development, special alloy selection, or material replacement from CNC, casting, or another process, send us your drawing and application requirements.

 Contact XTMIM for Material ReviewFAQ About Custom MIM Materials